Early Alert Program

 - Improve student awareness and use of campus resources

 What is the Early Alert Program?

-The Early Alert Program is a Coordinated Care Network composed of key student support areas on campus who collaborate to serve students by,
+Managed by the Student Success Coordinator, the Early Alert Program is a Coordinated Care Network composed of the Early Alert Management Team and key student support areas on campus that collaborate to support student success.

 Should An Early Alert Be Submitted?